 The Notes Do Not Pay Interest and Your Return May Be Lower than the Return on a Conventional Debt Security of Comparable Maturity - There will be no periodic interest payments on the Notes as there would be on a conventional fixed-rate or floating-rate debt security having the same maturity.
-The return that you will receive on the Notes, which could be negative, may be less than the return you could earn on other investments.
+The return that you will receive on the Notes, which could be zero, may be less than the return you could earn on other investments.
 Even if your return is positive, your return may be less than the return you would earn if you bought a conventional senior interest bearing debt security of Royal Bank.
+As a result, your investment in the Notes may not reflect the full opportunity cost to you when you consider factors, such as inflation, that affect the time value of money.

-Your Potential Payment at Maturity Is Limited - The Notes will provide less opportunity to participate in the appreciation of the Reference Asset than an investment in a security linked to the Reference Asset providing full •participation in the appreciation, because the payment at maturity will not exceed the Maximum Redemption Amount.
+Your Potential Payment at Maturity Is Limited - The Notes will provide less opportunity to participate in the appreciation of the Reference Asset than an investment in a security linked to the Reference Asset providing full participation in the appreciation, because the payment at maturity will not exceed the Maximum Redemption Amount.
 Accordingly, your return on the Notes may be less than your return would be if you made an investment in a security directly linked to the positive performance of the Reference Asset.

 Payments on the Notes Are Subject to Our Credit Risk, and Changes in Our Credit Ratings Are Expected to Affect the Market Value of the Notes - The Notes are Royal Bank's senior unsecured debt securities.
 As a result, your receipt of the amount due on the maturity date is dependent upon Royal Bank's ability to repay its obligations at that time.
-This will be the case even if the level of the Reference Asset increases after the date that the Initial Level was determined.
+This will be the case even if the level of the Reference Asset increases after the Trade Date.
 No assurance can be given as to what our financial condition will be at the maturity of the Notes.

 There May Not Be an Active Trading Market for the Notes-Sales in the Secondary Market May Result in Significant Losses - There may be little or no secondary market for the Notes.
 The Notes will not be listed on any securities exchange.
 RBCCM and other affiliates of Royal Bank may make a market for the Notes; however, they are not required to do so.
 RBCCM or any other affiliate of Royal Bank may stop any market-making activities at any time.

 Even if a secondary market for the Notes develops, it may not provide significant liquidity or trade at prices advantageous to you.
 We expect that transaction costs in any secondary market would be high.
 As a result, the difference between bid and asked prices for your Notes in any secondary market could be substantial.
+The stated payment by Royal Bank, including the potential repayment of principal, only applies if you hold the Notes to maturity.
+Sales prior to maturity could result in a loss on your investment.

-You Will Not Have Any Rights to the Securities Included in the Reference Asset - As a holder of the Notes, you will not have voting rights or rights to receive cash dividends or other distributions or other rights that holders of ·securities included in the Reference Asset would have.
+You Will Not Have Any Rights to the Securities Included in the Reference Asset - As a holder of the Notes, you will not have voting rights or rights to receive cash dividends or other distributions or other rights that holders of securities included in the Reference Asset would have.
 The Final Level will not reflect any dividends paid on the securities included in the Reference Asset, and accordingly, any positive return on the Notes may be less than the potential positive return on those securities.